Practical Guide

 Why Spec-First?

 The spec is reviewed by specialists before any code is written.
-Catching architecture mistakes at the spec stage is 10x cheaper than fixing them in code.
+Catching an architecture mistake at the spec stage is far cheaper than unwinding it from working code.

 Mid-Build Checkpoints